 - Colonoscopy screenings subject to the AUA

-- Prenotification required seven days in advance for major services, including maternity
+- Prenotification required in advance for procedures and major services, including maternity care

 - Two-month wait for any sharing; bills in the first two months of membership do not count toward AUA